Moygashel: Condemnations

 Alliance councillor Eddie Roofe said the bonfire was "despicable" and "Those responsible only seek to incite fear and spread far-right beliefs and do not represent the community as a whole".

 Gaelle Gormley, integration and welfare officer of the North West Migrants Forum, described it as "outrageous" and "really disgraceful".
 She also said, "We even had goosebumps of fear" and "It is a call for hate.
 Our service users are mostly asylum seekers and refugees, and they are very scared and they are really disappointed."
 She called for the PSNI to take it down.

 Church of Ireland Archbishop of Armagh John McDowell described the effigies as "racist, threatening and offensive" and added "It certainly has nothing whatsoever to do with Christianity or with Protestant culture and is in fact inhuman and deeply sub-Christian.
 I hope that the many people from other countries, who live in that area, and who contribute so much to the economy and to the diversity of Dungannon, can be reassured that it does not in any way represent the feeling of the vast majority of their neighbours."

 Mike Nesbitt, leader of the Ulster Unionist Party, described it as "deplorable" and "sickening" and said "entirely out of step with what is supposed to be a cultural celebration".
 He also said "I condemn it without reservation and urge those responsible to remove it forthwith".

 The Democratic Unionist Party said "placing of flags, effigies or other items on bonfires is not part of that tradition and should not take place".

 Support

 Moygashel Bonfire Committee denied that the bonfire was "racist, threatening or offensive", claiming it was a protest against illegal immigration.
 Jamie Bryson claimed it was a form of "artistic protest".

+2026 bonfire controversy

+On 9 July 2026, During an Ulster Protestant loyalist bonfire for the Eleventh Night in Moygashel, a mosque replica was burned.
+Signs saying "secure our borders" and "end the threat of radical Islam" were also placed on the pyre.

+In September 2026 three men were charged in connection with the model of the mosque placed on the bonfire.
+They were charged that on 8 July 2026 they displayed written material that was threatening, abusive or insulting, intending to stir up hatred or arouse fear contrary to Article 9(1) of the Public Order (Northern Ireland) Order 1987.
+All three had previously been on police bail, they then left the court on ₤250 court bail.
+A fourth man will appear in court on 23 September, with all four men being tried together.